skpy/presentations/OLF/2013/README.md

 Presented September 14, 2013 at the Ohio LinuxFest (http://ohiolinux.org/).

-This presentation requires reveal.js: https://github.com/hakimel/reveal.js
+This presentation was created with [reveal.js](https://github.com/hakimel/reveal.js), but should not require it for execution.